There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 You cannot go further west in Norway than the islands of Utvær in Solund.
 With its beautiful lighthouse the islands boasts both historical significance and captivating natural surroundings.

-Utvær, located 8 km west of Ytre Sula, is the name of the group of islands furthest west in Norway, with the westernmost lighthouse in the country.
+Utvær is Norway’s westernmost island group with the country’s westernmost lighthouse.
 It boasts both historical significance and captivating natural surroundings.

 LIGHTHOUSE SAFARI TO UTVÆR